trumpowppc/trumpow/README.md

 TrumPOW by default uses port `33884` for peer-to-peer communication that is needed to synchronize the "mainnet" blockchain and stay informed of new transactions and blocks.
-Additionally, a JSONRPC port can be opened, which defaults to port `15612` for mainnet nodes.
 It is strongly recommended to not expose RPC ports to the public internet.

 | Function | mainnet | testnet | regtest |